purton-tech/cloak/www/content/blog/rust-on-nails/index.md

 ## Configuration

-To configure our application we pull in environemnt variables a create a Rust struct.
+To configure our application we pull in environment variables a create a Rust struct.
 Create a `app/src/config.rs`.

 ```rust
 #[derive(Clone, Debug)]